logo

 [ADVERTISEMENT]

-They have a narrow black bandit mask that is outlined with white, and their wing feathers have red waxy tips.
+They have a narrow black bandit mask outlined in white, and their wing feathers feature red waxy tips.

-They have a narrow black bandit mask that is outlined with white, and their wing feathers have red waxy tips.
+They have a narrow black bandit mask outlined in white, and their wing feathers feature red waxy tips.

 Dolan – CC BY 2.0